yoyoberenguer/Cobra/README.md

 2) Double click on the batch file Cobra.exe (combine.bat) and Run Cobra.exe

+NOTA: Don't run the game from the compressed archive, it won't work

 HOW TO PLAY
 Keyboard:
 ARROW KEYS: (LEFT, RIGHT, UP and DOWN) for spaceship direction